github/site-policy/Policies/github-corporate-terms-of-service.md

 We will not delete Content that you have contributed to other users' repositories or that other users have forked.

-Upon request, we will make a reasonable effort to provide an account owner with a copy of your lawful, non-infringing account contents after account cancellation, termination, or downgrade.
-You must make this request within 90 days of cancellation, termination, or downgrade.
+Upon request, we will make a reasonable effort to provide an account owner with a copy of your lawful, non-infringing account contents after any account closure, suspension, or downgrade.
+You must make this request within 90 days of closure, suspension, or downgrade.

 #### 3. GitHub May Terminate
-GitHub has the right to suspend your access to all or any part of the Website at any time, with or without cause, with or without notice, effective immediately.
-GitHub has the right to terminate your access to all or any part of the Website at any time, with or without cause, **upon thirty (30) days advanced notice**.
-If we do, we will make a reasonable effort to provide the affected account owner with a copy of their lawful, non-infringing account contents upon request.
+GitHub has the right to suspend access to all or any part of the Website or your account at any time, with or without cause, with or without notice, effective immediately.

+GitHub has the right to terminate your account at any time, with or without cause, **upon 30 days advance notice** or if your account has been suspended for more than 90 days.

 #### 4. Survival
 All provisions of this Agreement which by their nature should survive termination will survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity, and limitations of liability.